motiv-labs/janus/docs/quick_start/add_endpoint.md

 curl -vX "GET" http://localhost:8080/example
 {%- endcodetabs %}

-A successful response means Janus is now forwarding requests made to `http://localhost:8000` to the `upstream_url` we configured in step #1, and is forwarding the response back to us.
+A successful response means Janus is now forwarding requests made to `http://localhost:8000` to the elected upstream target (chosen by the load balancer) wex configured in step #1, and is forwarding the response back to us.

 [Next](add_plugins.md) we'll learn how to add plugins to our endpoint.